xaviervia/tessellation/README.md

 #### The helper way

+> You can see an implementation of this fix in [tessellation-fix-helper-way](https://github.com/xaviervia/tessellation-fix-helper-way).

 > “Extract the random point generator and reuse it in the Reseed button action handler.”

 A very obvious solution would be to go to the [`effects/seed.js`](src/effects/seed.js) file: